|Subscribe to the Moving to Portland Newsletter|

 - 2Drive Time to Downtown 10-12 minutes.

-- Public Transportation Hollywood has five public transit routes.
+- Public Transportation Hollywood has four public transit routes.
 The schedule and routes can be found at TriMet Web site.
-The MAX light rail stop is at NE 42nd Avenue.
+The MAX light rail stop is at NE 42nd Avenue where three different lines stop.
 Transit Score provides a 0-100 rating indicating how well an address is served by public transportation.
 Ratings range from “Rider’s Paradises” to areas with limited or no nearby public transportation.

 - 5Shopping and Services Number of supermarkets: 2.
 Number of health clubs 2.
 Number of coffee shops: 3.
 Their are over 75 commercial establishments within one mile of the center of the neighborhood.
 This means that Hollywood offers at variety of shopping opportunities.